profjuvii/c-course/README.md

 Welcome to the C programming language course!
 In this course, we will dive deep into the fundamentals of C programming, covering a wide range of topics essential for mastering this powerful language.
 C is a versatile and widely-used programming language known for its efficiency, speed, and portability, making it an excellent choice for developing system software, embedded applications, and much more.

 ## Schedule of topics
+Below is the schedule of topics covered in this course:

 |   | Topic                                     | Description                                                                                      |
 |:-:|-------------------------------------------|--------------------------------------------------------------------------------------------------|